saferpay/jsonapi/texts/ChapterAliasStore.md

 ## <a name="Payment_v1_Alias_AssertInsert"></a>Alias AssertInsert

 >
->    <i class="glyphicon glyphicon-hand-right"></i> **Caution**: Please DO NOT use the Assert-Request for polling.
-You should alweays await the reception of the Successurl.
+>    <i class="glyphicon glyphicon-hand-right"></i> **Caution**: Please DO NOT use the AssertInsert request for polling.
+You should always await the reception of the SuccessUrl.
 >

 --->>>